hktikhin/energy-forecasting/README.md

 ---------

+# 💵 3.
+Costs <a name=costs></a>

+The code from GitHub is released under the MIT license.
+Thus, as long as you redistribute our LICENSE and give credit to our work, you can use it as you wish.

+The Medium lessons are released under Medium's paid wall.
+If you already have it, then they are free.
+Otherwise, you must pay a $5 monthly fee to read the articles.

+On the tools side, I will dig deeper when covering each tool independently, but TL/DR, it will cost you around ~20$ to deploy everything to GCP.

+To conclude, the course will cost you ~25$-30$ to read and run end-to-end.

+# ❔ 4.
+Ask Questions <a name=ask-questions></a>

+If you have any questions or issues during the course, please create an [issue](https://github.com/iusztinpaul/energy-forecasting/issues).
+I will do my best to respond.

+Also, you can contact me directly on [LinkedIn](https://www.linkedin.com/in/pauliusztin/).

 # 📊 3.
 Data <a name=data></a>
 We used an open API that provides hourly energy consumption values for all the energy consumer types within Denmark.